 On-Premise IP-PBX: The Pros and Cons

+For those businesses where calling is the company’s bread and butter – like tech support, customer service or call center-driven companies, then you may consider other alternatives.
 If you have a large business that depends on deep integrations for call centers, call accounting, real time phone dashboards, and the like an in-house option may be better.

 The next step is to make sure your in-house IT team is well-versed on the ins and outs of the specific system you’ve chosen.
 This way if something goes wrong they will be able to address it.